Rocky V

 Rocky V is a 1990 American sports drama film directed by John G. Avildsen and written by and starring Sylvester Stallone.
-It is the sequel to Rocky IV (1985) and the fifth installment in the Rocky film series.
-It also stars Talia Shire, Burt Young, Sage Stallone, Tommy Morrison, and Burgess Meredith.
-In the film, a financially struggling Rocky Balboa (Stallone) agrees to train protégé Tommy Gunn (Morrison) at the gym once owned by Balboa's trainer, Mickey Goldmill (Meredith).
+It is the sequel to Rocky IV (1985) and the fifth installment in the Rocky franchise.
+It also stars Talia Shire, Burt Young, Sage Stallone in his film debut, Tommy Morrison, and Burgess Meredith.
+In the film, a financially struggling Rocky Balboa (Stallone) agrees to train protégé Tommy Gunn (Morrison) at the gym once owned by Balboa's trainer Mickey Goldmill (Meredith).

-Development for the film began in 1989, after Stallone completed the screenplay.
-Avildsen, who directed the first installment, was soon confirmed to return and principal photography began in January 1990, being largely filmed on location around Philadelphia.
-The filmmakers encountered creative differences with United Artists and were disallowed to include darker elements of Stallone's original screenplay, who had envisioned Rocky V as the final film in the franchise.
-The film also marks the final appearances of Shire and Meredith in the franchise.
+Development for the film began in 1989, after Stallone, who wanted to end the series, completed the screenplay.
+Avildsen, who directed the first film, was soon confirmed to return and principal photography began in January 1990, being largely filmed on location around Philadelphia.
+The filmmakers encountered creative differences with United Artists and were unable to include darker elements of Stallone's original screenplay.

 Rocky V was released in the United States on November 16, 1990.
-The film received negative reviews from critics, with criticism for its screenplay, characterization, continuity errors, and medical inaccuracies; Stallone later expressed regret over the outcome of the film.
-It is usually considered the worst film of the Rocky series.
-Rocky V also underperformed expectations at the box office, grossing $119.9 million worldwide, making it the lowest grossing film in the series.
+The film received negative reviews from critics, with criticism for the screenplay, characterization, continuity errors, and medical inaccuracies, and was initially deemed a disappointing conclusion to the series.
+The film also underperformed at the box office, grossing $120 million worldwide, making it the lowest-grossing film of the franchise.
 A sequel, Rocky Balboa, was released in 2006.